Hadi Jelveh: Early life

-He was born in Rasht in the province of Guilan, Iran in 1919 (or 1298 Solar Hijri calendar) to Mohammad Reza Jelveh, a prominent lawyer who also represented royalty in Iran and Nosrat Poordavoodi.
-His father died when he was 17.
+He was born in 1919 (or 1298 Solar Hijri calendar) in Rasht in the province of Guilan, Qajar Iran (now Iran), to Nosrat Poordavoodi and Mohammad Reza Jelveh, a prominent lawyer who also represented royalty in Iran.
+His father died when he was age 17.
 He completed his secondary studies at Shahpour High School in Rasht, where he received awards for his academic achievements.
+He had full command of Persian, French and Arabic languages.

 Later he moved to Tehran and completed his law degree at the University of Tehran.

 Career

 After graduation, he returned to Rasht and served as an assistant prosecutor, working his way up to become a prosecutor and then a judge.

 Later he became the head of the Ministry of Justice for city of Lahijan, Guilan.
 During his tenure, as a judge in Guilan, he presided over many challenging cases.

 In one case, he defended farmers against a powerful family in Rasht.
 He was asked to dismiss the complaints by many peers for the fear that it would cost him his job, but he refused.
 As a result, he was reassigned to work as a Judge in Shiraz, Fars, but refused to comply.
 After 7 months of efforts to regain his post, he wrote a letter to the Shah of Iran, Reza Shah Pahlavi, complaining about the treatment he had received.
 Within 48 hours a decree was issued by the Shah that he should be reinstated in Rasht.
 His reinstatement made him an instant celebrity, as someone who had fought to protect the rights of the underprivileged.

 While on the bench, he challenged prosecutors to send him cases involving real criminals, (drug traffickers rather than drug users).
 He believed resources of the justice system would be better utilized in handling the source of the problems and not its symptoms.

 He later became head of the Justice department office in the province of Esfahan for 8 months and later in Shiraz for 1 year.
 He later returned to Tehran and became associate justice at Divan-eh-Kay-far.